 You can work with your retailer to learn more about the different terpenes in each strain.
-You’ll likely find that you’re partial to certain ones.
+You will likely find that you are partial to certain ones.

 Terpenes commonly found in cannabis are also found elsewhere in nature.
 Some common terpenes you may come across include:

 - Myrcene: found in mangos, lemongrass, basil, and thyme

 - Limonene: found in citrus fruits and plants

 - Caryophyllene: found in black pepper, cinnamon, and cloves